jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight framework to implement business applications based on a [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) architecture.

 Goal of this framework is to easily connect technology stacks to your technology agnostic business application.
-This means that the main-method of your application is the only location where technology stacks are connected to your business logic.
+These connections are explicitly represented in the main-method of your application and can be independently exchanged.

-Even though Jexxa is used within lightweight business applications and microservices it has a strong educational focus.
+Even though Jexxa has strong educational focus it is used within lightweight business applications and microservices.
 At the moment it provides following features:

-*   Bind driving adapters to your application core within main-method.
 *   Inject driven adapters into the application core without any framework specific @Annotations.
+*   Bind driving adapters to your application core to expose its methods to remote clients.
 *   Integrated driving adapters: RMI over REST, JMX, and JMS.
-*   Integrated driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.
+*   Integrated strategies for driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.

 General information:
 *   Project web page: [jexxa.io](https://www.jexxa.io)